 I have tried the leaves on a couple occasions at potluck luncheons at work and they have a taste and consistency similar to that of boiled green beans.

-Even the Mighty Saguaro Cacti Break Into Bloom in Spring
+The Mighty Saguaro Cacti Break Into Bloom in Spring

-While various species of cactus can be found in desert and dry areas around the world, the saguaro is only found in the Sonoran Desert which stretches across parts of Arizona and California in the U.S. and parts of the Mexican states of Sonora and Baja California.
+While various species of cactus can be found in desert and dry areas around the world, the saguaro is only found in the Sonoran Desert, which stretches across parts of Arizona and California in the U.S. and parts of the Mexican states of Sonora and Baja California.

 Thanks in large part to old west cowboy movies the saguaro cactus has become widely known and closely associated with the American West despite the fact that the Saguaro is only found in a small part of the West.